Congratulations on the purchase of your new spa.

 Note: Upon delivery of your spa you should unwrap it immediately to avoid excessive heat build-up, even if you are not installing it straight away.
 Any damage caused by overheating is not covered by your warranty.

 Note: Please keep the cover on at all times including while empty, especially if in direct sunlight.
-While empty and during extreme heat it is suggested to periodically vent spa in evening by opening part of the cover to release built up heat.
+While empty and during extreme heat it is suggested to periodically vent spa in the evening by opening part of the cover to release built up heat.

 If you have chosen to collect your spa from our nearest depot, or you have assigned a courier to collect it, you will be responsible for it as soon as it has left our warehouse.
 It is recommended that, even if you assign a courier to pick up the product, you are also present to inspect the goods at our warehouse to avoid any issues.